Sitevision Utilities API

 #set ($name = $propertyUtil.getNestedString($startPage, 'createdBy', 'displayName'))

-This code would typically be written in the SiteVision Script module (potentially wrapped in a Element) or in a WebApp.
+This code would typically be written in the Sitevision Script module (potentially wrapped in a Element) or in a WebApp or a RESTApp.

 // Get the utilities and variables we need var resourceLocatorUtil = require('ResourceLocatorUtil'), propertyUtil = require('PropertyUtil'), startPage, user, name; // 1.
 Lookup the start page startPage = resourceLocatorUtil.getSitePage(); // 2.
 Get the user node user = propertyUtil.getNode(startPage, 'createdBy'); // 3.
 Get the name of the user name = propertyUtil.getString(user, 'displayName');